-One of our district's main focus for the 2022 - 2023 school year is safety.
+The safety and well-being of our students and staff are of utmost importance in WPUSD.
 Each year, the District reviews and updates each school's as well as the district's Comprehensive Site Safety Plans.
 These plans are robust, reviewed annually and approved by Law Enforcement and school safety professionals.
-Beyond these plans, the district has implemented additional measures to begin the 2022-2023 school year:
+Beyond these plans, the district has implemented additional measures to enhance our security and preparedness:

-- We have updated all school emergency maps in connection with LPD
+- Up to date school emergency maps in connection with LPD

-- We are working with LDP and the Central California Intelligence Center to update school safety plans
+- Continued partnership with LDP and the Central California Intelligence Center to update school safety plans

 - Schools have or will have threat assessments completed - this information will be used to make schools safer, by adding safety measures at all school sites based on specific needs

-- We will implement STOPit, the anonymous reporting app, at all school sites
+- Continued use of STOPit, the anonymous reporting app, at all school sites

-- We are increasing our frequency of emergency drills
+- Increasing our frequency and complexity of emergency drills

 - Staff training will focus on creating safe schools for both physical and mental health